hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 *  <details><summary markdown="span">__sutOptions__
    </summary>
    _Optional.
 Non-empty object._ <br>
-   These are sut specific options block, the following are specific to the fabric implementation
+   These are sut specific options block, the following are specific to the Fabric implementation

    *  <details><summary markdown="span">__mutualTls__
       </summary>